Documentation

 This method may raise exceptions.

-If the number of key-value pairs in d exceeds PY_SSIZE_T_MAX, raise OverflowError.
+If the number of key-value pairs in d exceeds PY_SSIZE_T_MAX, raises OverflowError.

 from pysorteddict import *